OPC – Meaning, Types, Requirements, Features

 Basic Mandatory OPC Compliance

-There are a few basic requirements for OPC, which are as follows:
+There are a few basic requirements for OPC compliance after registration, which are as follows:

-1. There should be at least one board meeting in each half of the calendar year, and the time gap between the two board meetings should not be less than 90 days.
+1. There should be at least one board meeting in each half of the calendar year, and the time gap between the two meetings should be at least 90 days.

 2. Maintenance of proper books of